 - While initial response to the request for stories was large due to ARRC vast network, many who promised to contribute did not follow through.
 ARRC recommends attention to follow-up with contributors to make sure they submit their stories.
 Also offering small awards to those who contribute can serve as an incentive.
 They urge those using this tactic to be proactive rather than waiting for the stories to come to them.
 It may be necessary to actively seek out individuals or organizations who might be able to contribute.

 - There were also problems with organizations submitting stories that only described the organization and not the impact on the beneficiaries.
 To address this, ARRC searched for ways to interview the beneficiaries, either by sending an interviewer or requesting that the sender do so.

 - Another problem ARRC had to address was the issue of how to determine success.
-It urges other groups to develop, from the outset of the project, more efficient and comprehensive ways of measuring the effectiveness of human rights education.
+It urges other groups to develop more efficient and comprehensive ways of measuring the effectiveness of human rights education from the outset of the project.